Skip to content

 Note for those coming from ISLE-DC

-In ISLE-DC, we only use a custom image in production, but in the ISLE Site Template, we use it for both.
+In ISLE-DC, we only use a custom image in production, but in the ISLE Site Template, we use it for both development and production environments.

 This builds the docker image based on the Dockerfile in the drupal directory, which uses your composer files to pull the Drupal modules it needs into the image.
 Because the Dockerfile and composer files are part of the git repository, you can build your Drupal image locally, or on your production server.